-There are four species of carpet beetle that can become a problem in Evansville homes.
+Four species of carpet beetle can become a problem in Evansville homes.
 They are the common carpet beetle, the varied carpet beetle, the furniture carpet beetle, and the black carpet beetle.
 Varied carpet beetles and furniture carpet beetles look similar.
 They have a mixture of tan, black, and white coloration.
-Black carpet beetles are entirely black, and common carpet beetles are black, white, and a fiery orange.
+Black carpet beetles are entirely black, and common carpet beetles are black, white, and fiery orange.
 These differences in coloration can be difficult to pick up on as carpet beetles are only about 1/16 of an inch long.
 That isn't much more than a speck.
-If you see any of these beetles in your home, it is time to do an inspection for their larvae.
+If you see any of these beetles in your home, it is time to inspect their larvae.

 The Larvae Of Carpet Beetles

 Carpet beetle larvae are hairy grubs that appear orange or brown, depending on the species.
 These grubs can be found in feeding areas.
 You can find them in your bed, feeding on the natural fibers in your sheets and blankets.
 You can find them in your closet, feeding on wool sweaters and hats, or putting holes in a silk blouse.
 You can find them in your carpet but, if you do, they are more likely to be feeding on human or pet hair.
 Most modern carpets are made of synthetic fibers rather than natural fibers.

 Carpet beetle larvae are small, but they're not so small that you can't see them.
 If you lift up a space rug that is made of natural fibers, you should be able to easily see hairy grubs climbing to the bottom.
 The larvae of carpet beetles prefer to be in darkness.